How Does Extreme Weight Loss Feel?

-Growing up, I came from a family that – collectively – we didn’t lead healthy lives.
-None of us were into sport or exercise, were never mindful of our nutrition, and didn’t really moderate intake or control portions.
+Growing up, I came from a family that – collectively didn’t lead healthy lives.
+None of us was into sport or exercise, was never mindful of our nutrition, and didn’t really moderate intake or control portions.

 So as a family, all of our weights were on the higher side – to put it politely.